7 Things You Need to Know If You Have Multiple Sclerosis [Updated]

-A multiple sclerosis (MS) diagnosis can feel overwhelming and isolating, especially if you don't know anyone else living with MS. While the neurodegenerative disease involves challenging symptoms, knowing what to expect and what resources you have available can help.
+Being diagnosed with multiple sclerosis (MS) can feel overwhelming and isolating.
+It's true that the neurodegenerative disease involves challenging symptoms, but knowing what to expect and how to tap into available resources can help.

-From tracking symptoms to connecting with support groups and research opportunities, below you'll find a few of the most important messages to carry with you throughout your experience with MS.
+Below, you'll find a few of the most important messages to keep in mind throughout your experience with MS.

 1. No two people have the same experience with MS.

-The saying goes that if you've met one person with MS, you've met one person with MS.
+There's a reason people say, "if you've met one person with MS, you've met one person with MS."

 MS symptoms are caused by damage to myelin in the brain.
-Some of the most common symptoms include bladder or bowel problems, difficulty walking or keeping your balance, dizziness, and fatigue.
-You may experience one or many of these symptoms; they may go away and not come back for months or years, or they may quickly get worse.
-If you meet others with MS or join a support group or message board, it can make you feel less alone to connect with others who are having a similar experience.
-At the same time, it's important to keep in mind that if one patient has a particular experience, that doesn't mean that you will, too.
+Common symptoms include bladder or bowel problems, difficulty walking or keeping your balance, dizziness, and fatigue.
+You may experience one or many of these symptoms in varying degrees and for different periods of time.
+Meeting others with MS or joining a support group or message board can help you connect with others who are having a similar experience.
+But remember: if one patient has a particular experience, that doesn't mean that you will, too.

 2. Finding the right treatment is an ongoing process.